Close-up of an old fire alarm panel with faded text, showing dials and instructions on a wall.

 Volunteers

-Volunteers play a vital role at the Museum of Health Care by helping to preserve and share the stories of Canada’s medical past.
+Volunteers play a vital role at the Canadian Museum of Health Care by helping to preserve and share the stories of Canada’s medical past.
 Whether supporting collections care, assisting with public programs and events, or enhancing visitor experiences, volunteers make a meaningful impact on the Museum’s daily operations and community outreach.
 We welcome individuals of all ages and backgrounds who are enthusiastic, dependable, and passionate about history, health care, or education.

 Volunteer opportunities are flexible and can be tailored to individual interests and availability.
 In return, volunteers gain valuable experience, learn new skills, and become part of a supportive and engaging museum community.
 Training and orientation are provided, and all contributions are deeply appreciated.